xpeqex/xpeqex/README.md

 * 🧑‍💻	I am passionate about technology but not an expert on it.

-* 🌱 Working for Open Source companies, programming on C.
+* 🌱 Working for Open Source companies, still learning about this whole world!

 * Really like to edit and create good-looking documentation.